actlab-fhy/FhY/CONTRIBUTING.md

 ```

 2. Create a new virtual environment (instructions to create and activate a virutal
-   environment may differ here on diffent OS and shells)
+   environment may differ here on different OS and shells)

 ```bash
 python -m venv .venv